-6.3 General Meetings
+5.7 General Meetings

-We encourage shareholders to participate in general meetings and we aim to choose a date, time and venue convenient to shareholders.
-Our 2022 AGM was held as a hybrid.
-This allowed participants to vote and ask questions and make comments online, or face-to-face
+We encourage shareholders to participate in general meetings and we aim to choose a date, time, and venue convenient to shareholders.
+Our 2023 AGM was held as a hybrid event.
+This allowed participants to vote and ask questions and make comments online, or in-person.